-The Tissuelyser II can also disrupt and homogenize up to 192 tissue samples simultaneously when used in combination with the Tissuelyser Adapter Set 2×96 , which holds 192×1.2 ml microtubes containing stainless steel beads of 5 mm mean diameter.
-In this case, we recommend using the RNeasy 96 Universal Tissue Kit, which provides high-throughput RNA purification from all types of tissue, including fatty tissues, in 96-well format and is based on the same technology as the RNeasy Microarray Tissue Mini Kit.
-For ordering information, see page 34.
+The TissueLyser II can also disrupt and homogenize up to 192 tissue samples simultaneously when used in combination with the TissueLyser Adapter Set 2 x 96, which holds 192 x 1.2 ml microcentrifuge tubes containing stainless steel beads of 5 mm mean diameter.
+In this case, we recommend using the RNeasy 96 Universal Tissue Kit, which provides high-throughput RNA purification from all types of tissue - including fatty tissues - in 96-well format and is based on the same technology as the RNeasy Lipid Tissue Mini Kit.

-Protocol: Purification of Total RNA from Tissues
+Protocol: Purification of Total RNA Using the RNeasy Lipid Tissue Mini Kit